This project Includes

 A compression joint, as mentioned above, is so called because of the compression of a brass ring, or "olive" against the copper pipe, by a nut tightening onto a thread.
 The openings on compression fittings are made to accept the pipe, and a small amount of the olive, which is accommodated in a small bevel machined into the fitting.
 The nut is then tightened, while the fitting itself is held fast with another spanner.
 The olive is compressed, forming a water tight seal between the pipe and fitting.
 Care must be taken not to overtighten these fittings as it can lead to squashing the pipe slightly causing the joint to leak.
 No amount of tightening, should that occur, will remedy the situation.

 The easiest way to effect a repair in a leaking pipe is with a push fit system.
-Simply cut out the burst, as described above, and push on this purpose made repair pipe.
+Simply cut out the burst or damaged area of the pipe, as described above, and push on this purpose made repair pipe at both ends.
+The collars at each end of the push fit flexi hose will seal over the ends of the pipe giving you a water tight join and a very quick and easy fix.